(Open thematic poster-Volcanoes) Print, laminate, and decorate the walls of your daycare with all kinds of posters.

 - All experiments involving fire.

 - Candlelit lunch.

 - Fondue (extreme caution).

 The flashcards may be used to spark a conversation with your group, in your reading and writing area, or to identify your thematic bins.
-(Open word flashcards-Volcanoes) mountain, lava, ashes, fire, heat, lava flow, rock, orange, cloud, crater, volcano, volcanologist.
+(Open word flashcards-Volcanoes) or (Open giant word flashcards-Volcanoes) mountain, lava, ashes, fire, heat, lava flow, rock, orange, cloud, crater, volcano, volcanologist.

 (Open sequential story-Volcanoes) Print and laminate the cards.
 Have children place them in the correct order to recreate the story.

 Modeling dough activity placemats- Volcanoes